- Dean's Office

 Complete the Subvention Grant online application.

-- A clear and concise description of the work for which you request funding and its role in your larger research agenda or creative plan.
+- A clear and concise description of the work for which you request funding, it's role in your larger research agenda or creative plan, and why subvention is needed. (maximum of 2,000 characters)

 Material that does that does not lend itself to being scanned may be delivered or sent via campus mail to: Lynne Latham, Dean's Office, E-407 South College.